COVID-19 Related Reasonable Accommodation FAQ

 What is required to request an accommodation?

 For students.
-Students in need of academic assistance who have tested positive for COVID-19, who are required to quarantine due to exposure to or symptoms of COVID-19, who are at higher risk due to age or pregnancy, or who live with someone who is at higher risk due to underlying health conditions, pregnancy, age or who has contracted COVID-19 should contact their Deans of Students.
+Students in need of academic assistance who have tested positive for COVID-19, who are required to quarantine due to exposure to or symptoms of COVID-19 or who have contracted COVID-19 should contact their Deans of Students.

 Students in need of assistance who have underlying chronic health conditions and are at higher risk for contracting COVID-19 or who are experiencing on-going symptoms (beyond three weeks of infection) and secondary medical issues as a result of contracting COVID-19 should contact Student Disability Services (SDS).
 Students must submit a Request for Accommodations Form.
 In addition, students may be asked to submit a Medical Verification Form (completed by their treating health care professional) or, alternatively, a medical report from their treating health care professional on letterhead.
 SDS will review the request and contact the individual to continue the interactive process, which will also include an interview and a review of documentation.

 For employees.
 Complete and submit (1) the COVID-19 Reasonable Accommodation Request Form and (2) (for faculty, other academic appointees and postdoctoral researchers) the Medical Provider form, or (for staff) the Certification of Healthcare Provider Form and the Authorization for Release of Information form.
-Faculty, other academic appointees, postdoctoral researchers, and staff requesting an accommodation solely due to age or the underlying health conditions, pregnancy, or age of people with whom they live do not need to submit the Medical Provider form (for faculty, other academic appointees and postdoctoral researchers) or the Certification of Healthcare Provider Form and the Authorization for Release of Information (for staff).
 A representative from Equal Opportunity Programs or Employee and Labor Relations will review the request and contact the individual to continue the interactive process, which will also include an interview and a review of documentation.